dknoma/kiyobot/README.md

             try {
                 // Using switch() for different possible commands. switch (messageArgs[0]) {
-                    // If someone types "!ping", the bot responds with "Pong!" case "!ping":
+                    // If someone types "!ping", the kiyobot responds with "Pong!" case "!ping":
                         messageEvent.getChannel().sendTextMessage("Pong!");
                         break;